Basic AGM battery management information

 A battery is a storage vessel for energy, so whatever you take out, you must put it back, preferably as quickly as possible.
 The worst thing you can do to a battery is extract the energy and then leave it flat for an extended period.
 That could wreck the battery entirely in just a couple of weeks.

-Many motor home owners complain because their batteries are playing up.
+Sometimes RV owners complain because their batteries are playing up.
 Usually, they do not have a solar system or a proper charge system that tops up the batteries correctly.
 Mostly, they have no or poor-quality battery monitoring systems and no idea what damage they do to their house batteries.

 How do I know the condition of my RV or motor-home house batteries?

 For example, with a 12-volt system, 11.9 volts is a dead flat battery, and 12.7 volts is a fully charged battery at rest.
 The difference is only 0.8 volts.
 That is why a digital display is required.
-You must also be aware that such a slight voltage difference can be lost in resistance through the motor home wiring.
-If the voltage measures 12.7 at the battery, it could easily measure less than 12 volts when the energy is consumed, especially if the cables are undersized.
-So the question is: What is your correct battery voltage?
-Where have you measured it?
-What else is going on in the system?
-Are your cables able to carry the load?
-What is the condition of your cables and connections?
+You must also be aware that such a slight voltage difference can be lost through the motor home wiring due to resistance.
+If the voltage at the battery is 12.7 volts, it could easily drop below 12 volts when energy is consumed, especially if the cables are undersized.

 How do I know the batteries are charging correctly?